syncfusion-content/aurelia-docs/Aurelia/ReportViewer/Getting-Started.md

 ## Create your first ReportViewer in Aurelia

-This section covers the information that you need to know to populate a simple ReportViewer.
+This section explains briefly about how to create a ReportViewer in your web application with Aurelia.

 ### Control Initialization

 The below steps describes to create Syncfusion Aurelia ReportViewer component.

     Create `reportviewer` folder inside `src/samples/` location.

-    Create `reportviewer.html` file inside `src/samples/reportviewer` folder and use the below code example to render the ReportViewer component.
+1.Create `reportviewer.html` file inside `src/samples/reportviewer` folder and use the below code example to render the ReportViewer component.

 {% highlight html %}